jpedromergulhao/pule/README.md

 ## 📜 License

-This project is for educational and prototype purposes only and is not intended for commercial use.
+This project was created for educational and prototype purposes during Unicap Innovation Saturday and is not intended for commercial use without the consent of the creators.
 All rights reserved.